THE NECESSARY MATERIALS

 - Olive oil

-Using a wide brush, tint the natural vegetable tanned leather with olive oil.
-Put at least 2 coats on the grain of the leather, trying to put the same amount of oil everywhere and always going in the same direction.
+Using a wide brush, stain the natural vegetable-tanned leather with olive oil.
+Apply at least two coats to the grain of the leather, trying to apply the same amount of oil everywhere and always going in the same direction.

-Let the oil soak into the leather for at least a day and if possible in front of a window.
+Let the oil soak into the leather for at least a day, if possible in front of a window.

 2. CUT THE LEATHER

-Download the pattern and print it in real size.
+Download the pattern and print it in actual size.

 Cut out the paper pattern, leaving about 1 cm of margin around the pieces.
-Then tape, using masking tape (to avoid damaging the leather), the pattern on the piece of leather.
+Then, using masking tape (to avoid damaging the leather), tape the pattern to the piece of leather.

-Drill the sewing holes indicated on the pattern using a round punch 1.5 mm in diameter.
+Punch the sewing holes indicated on the pattern using a 1.5 mm diameter round punch.

-Drill the holes for the collar button using a 3 mm diameter round punch.
-Remember to make the 3 mm incision at the level of the head of the collar button.
+Punch the holes for the collar button using a 3 mm diameter round punch.
+Remember to make the 3 mm incision at the head of the collar button.

-If you have a cookie cutter of about 10 mm, drill the hole for the charger, otherwise cut a rectangle with a cutter.
+If you have a 10mm hole cutter, punch out the hole for the magazine, otherwise cut out a rectangle with a cutter.

 Cut out the different pieces with a cutter, following the lines.